Christian Atsu: Personal life

 Atsu was a devout Christian who shared Bible verses on social media.
+He used to attend Hillsong Church Newcastle during his time as a Premier League player.
+He became a Christian at the age of 16 and had since tried to “imitate the life that Jesus Christ was living”.

 Described by The Guardian obituary writer Louise Taylor as "a true Christian in every sense of the word", he was active in charity, being an ambassador for Arms Around the Child, an organisation supporting disadvantaged children; he also paid thousands of pounds of bail money to free Ghanaians who had been jailed for stealing food.

-Atsu was married to author Marie-Claire Rupio with whom he had two sons and a daughter.
+Atsu was married to author Marie-Claire Rupio, with whom he had two sons and a daughter.

-Death
+Death and funeral

 On 6 February 2023, Atsu went missing in the immediate aftermath of the 2023 Turkey–Syria earthquake; he was feared to be among those trapped under the rubble of Hatayspor's headquarters in Antakya following the quake.
 Atsu had been scheduled to fly out of southern Turkey hours before the quake, but Hatayspor's manager said he stayed with the club after scoring the winning goal in a 5 February match.
 On 7 February, club vice-president Mustafa Özat said Atsu had been rescued and was recovering in hospital, while on 8 February manager Volkan Demirel said that Atsu and sporting director Taner Savut were still missing.
 On 14 February, Atsu's agent confirmed two pairs of his shoes had been found, but that Atsu himself had still not been found.
 On 18 February, confirmation was received by his agent that his body was recovered from the rubble of the building he was residing in.
 News outlets reported his death at approximately 6 a.m.
 GMT.

 Atsu's former club Newcastle United paid tribute to him at their game against Liverpool on 18 February.
-Prior to the start of the game, a minute of applause was held before the start of the game.
+Prior to the start of the game, a minute of applause was held in his honour.
 Atsu's widow and their children were in attendance.
 The tribute was also made at other Premier League games that occurred over the weekend.
 The Premier League's Twitter account tweeted: